gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.AppStaff.md

 > `optional` **stores**: `number`[]

+- List of IDs of the ordering stores where the staff member works.

 ***

 ### `title`

 > `optional` **title**: `string`

-- Tittle for the staff member like owner, staff.
+- Title for the staff member like owner, staff.

 ***